 Where to Buy Frangelico

 Frangelico is widely distributed and available in about 50 markets globally.
 As a well-known brand, it's rather easy to find on the top shelf among cordials in most liquor stores.
 If a single recipe is your only use for Frangelico, it is available in bottles smaller than the standard 750-milliliter.
 However, these can be hard to find, and not every liqueur store will have them in stock.
 Frangelico does have a long shelf life of at least a year, and a large bottle offers an excuse to explore more ways to use it.

 How to Drink Frangelico

-This liqueur is delicious on its own.
+Frangelico is a delicious liqueur to drink on its own.
 It's commonly served neat, chilled, over ice, with a twist of lime, or topped with soda or tonic.
 You can also add a shot to a cup of coffee for a nutty sweetener.
-It appears in a variety of drink recipes as well, most commonly dessert cocktails and shooters.
-Frangelico's a good pairing for brandy, whiskey, and vodka.
+It appears in a variety of drink recipes, most commonly dessert cocktails and shooters, and Frangelico's a good pairing for brandy, whiskey, and vodka.
 Berries, such as the raspberry liqueur Chambord, are a favorite contrast to the hazelnut in drinks.

-Generally, if a cocktail name alludes to nuts or monks, it's likely Frangelico is a key ingredient.
+Generally, if a cocktail name alludes to nuts or monks, Frangelico is likely a key ingredient.
 It's used in martinis, lowballs, and plenty of shot recipes.

 Cooking With Frangelico

-On occasion, you will find food recipes that include a hazelnut liqueur and Frangelico is an excellent choice.
-It's used in cakes, puddings and custards, sweet glazes, and other desserts.
-It can also infuse a hazelnut flavor into sweetened whipped cream.
+On occasion, you will find food recipes that include a hazelnut liqueur, including akes, puddings and custards, sweet glazes, and other desserts.
+Frangelico is an excellent choice for any of these and an interesting choice when you want to infuse hazelnut flavor into sweetened whipped cream.